-As necessary, the owner of an installation, the employer or a contractor should determine from the electricity distributor the relevant information as described in the ESQCR [1].
+As necessary, the owner of an installation, the employer or a contractor should determine from the electricity distributor the relevant information as described in the ESOCR [1] [A] and ESOCR (NI) [3] [A].
 The owner or his agent should satisfy themselves that the characteristics of the earth fault current path, including any part of that path provided by a supply undertaking, are suitable for operation of the type of earth fault protection intended for use in the installation concerned.

-When it is intended to install standby supplies to operate in parallel with the normal supply provided by a supply undertaking, the arrangements have to be agreed with the distributor {see regulation 22(1)(d) of the ESQCR [1]}.
+Men it is intended to install standby supplies to operate in parallel with the normal supply provided by a supply undertaking, the arrangements have to be agreed with the distributor (see regulation 22(1)(d) of the ESQCR [1] and Regulation 23(1)(d) of the ESQCR (NI) [3]}.

-Regulation 28 of the ESQCR [1] requires the distributor to provide certain information as follows:
+Regulation 28 of the ESQCR [1] and Regulation 29 of the ESQCR (NI) [3] require the distributor to provide certain information as follows (the exact text here is taken from the ESQCR [1]): 🔄